Espinoza v. Montana Department of Revenue

 Share this Case

-Children in Montana have been stripped of their right to participate in a modest scholarship program simply because they attend religious schools.
+Children in Montana have been stripped of their right to participate in a modest scholarship program simply because some of them might attend religious schools.

-In 2015 the state legislature passed the Montana Tax Credit Scholarship Program, which allows Montanans to deduct up to $150 of their contributions to a privately-run scholarship program.
-However, the Montana Department of Revenue refused to implement the program, and in an ensuing lawsuit, the Montana Supreme Court struck down the program, citing the state’s Blaine Amendment, archaic anti-religious law that forbids tax credits going to schools owned or operated by a “church, religious sect, or denomination.”
+In 2015 the state legislature passed the Montana Tax Credit Scholarship Program, which allows Montanans a tax credit of up to $150 of contributions to privately-run scholarship programs.
+However, the Montana Department of Revenue refused to implement the program, and in an ensuing lawsuit, the Montana Supreme Court struck down the program, citing the state’s Blaine Amendment, an archaic anti-religious law that forbids any aid—direct or indirect—from going to schools owned or operated by a “church, sect, or denomination.”
 Because some scholarships might be used at religious schools, the Montana Supreme Court said no students could have them.

-The Department then created its own rule that limits the use of scholarship funds to children that attend non-religious private schools, leaving religious schools out in the cold.

-By denying religious schools the ability to participate in a widely available public program, the Montana Department of Revenue stands in defiance of the Supreme Court’s June 2017 decision in Trinity Lutheran v.
+By denying religious schools’ right to participate in a widely available public program, the Montana Supreme Court ignored the Supreme Court’s June 2017 decision in Trinity Lutheran v.
 Comer that ruled religious groups cannot be barred from participation in widely available public programs simply because they are religious.
 And the Montana court can’t excuse away the underlying religious bigotry by barring all students the program’s benefit.